tlongers/doccydoc/common_sources/working/in/persons.md

 ### Description

-The gender of the person.

 ### Type of field

-Text, controlled vocabulary

 ### Example of use

-`Female , Male`

 ### Guidance on use

-TO DO

 ## Person Membership: Date last cited {#person_date_last_cited}